Exclusive - The capture of Gaddafi's son

 "We fired in the air and into the ground in front of them," Ammar said.
 The small convoy pulled up, perhaps hoping to brazen it out.

-"Who are you?" al-Ajami Ali al-Atari, the leader of the squad, demanded to know of the man he took to be the main passenger in the group.
+"Who are you?"
+Adeljwani Ali Ahmed, the leader of the squad, demanded to know of the man he took to be the main passenger in the group.

 Turning back to the car, a Toyota Land cruiser of a type favoured on these rugged desert tracks, Ammar said: "I know who you are.
 I know you."